tum-ens/UrbanHeatPro/README.md

 ## Copyright
 Copyright (C) 2018-2019 TUM ENS

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU General Public License for more details: http://www.gnu.org/licenses/.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses/